How the Victorian Parliament Works

 Two Houses of Parliament

-The Victorian Parliament consists of two houses: the Lower House (the Legislative Assembly) and the Upper House (the Legislative Council).
 The Lower House has 88 members.
-The Victorian Labor Party currently holds 55 of the Lower House seats, meaning Labor holds a majority in the Lower House.
+The Victorian Labor Party currently holds 56 of the Lower House seats, meaning Labor holds a majority in the Lower House.
 The Upper House has 40 members.
-In the Upper House, Labor holds 18 seats thus does not hold a majority.
-Therefore Labor needs the support of at least three other politicians in the Upper House to get bills passed.
+In the Upper House, Labor holds 15 seats thus does not hold a majority.
+To pass into law, a bill requires a majority of members present in parliament to vote in favour.
+Labor will therefore need the support of some of the opposition or crossbench to pass bills in the Upper House.